Star Trek Enterprise (ENT) Season 4

 champagne.
 In Earth's orbit she introduces herself as Empress to the puzzled

 I'm glad this double feature wound up rather as appealing than as appalling.
 An overkill of cruelty and silliness almost ruined the huge fun of seeing the crew in the colorful TOS uniforms and having a fantastic CGI Defiant perform all the action that was sadly missing in TOS.
 I thoroughly enjoyed "In a Mirror, Darkly" as solid entertainment, but not without looking back at it with some grievances.
 To start with, the story and the characters were utter pulp and would usually score close to zero points in my review.
 While the reason for that lies in the simplistic nature of the Mirror Universe and is not primarily the fault of the writer, I would still have expected at least a minimum of characterization.
 What little was done to elucidate the motives of the Mirror crew was rather contrived -- worst of all the voice in Archer's head, which manifested itself as another Archer standing at his side.
-A very cheap quirk.
+A lame "shoulder devil"-type plot device.
 Yet, although it turned out anything but light-hearted, this is also the reason why I can see it to some degree as a parody, which I genuinely enjoyed like most of the previous Mirror Universe installments.
 The multitude of tongue-in-cheek references, with kind regards from Manny Coto, clearly helped me to take a few things easy that would otherwise have bothered me.
 Still the story and its very concept was lacking in several respects.

 The Mirror Universe has always been enticing as a "what if" scenario.
 But some questions that we might pose (or are expected to pose) would better remain unanswered.
 Do we really want to see our characters as tyrannical, faithless and overall inhumane jerks?
 Does it need a dark nightmare of the future to corroborate how bright the "true" vision of Star Trek is?
 While the basic idea of an antithetic version of the Federation was a fascinating new concept in TOS: "Mirror, Mirror", the Mirror Universe has gradually lost its impact in the DS9 features that followed 30 years later.
 DS9: "Through the Looking Glass" was still rather frightening in a positive sense, as it showed humans as the victims of their own former primacy.
 The way the Mirror Universe was treated in DS9: "Shattered Mirror" and ultimately in "The Emperor's New Cloak", however, it had degraded to an effortless concept of bringing excessive viciousness, comic relief and all kinds of weirdness into an otherwise rather composed TV show.
 This was possible because the Mirror Universe showed up only once in a while, so it wasn't required to explain too much in terms of continuity.
 Characters could be killed off at whim and the balance of power considerably shifted on each occasion.
 Everyone and everything is disposable, who cares?
 All this happened with few to no impact on the characters and the general setting of "our" universe.
 In this regard the concept of the Mirror Universe has a built-in reset button like other, related motives, such as alternate futures or holodeck programs.
 My concern is not primarily that the Mirror Universe is unrealistic or that the evilness of their Mirror versions could rub off on our characters.
 It rather lies in the function of the Mirror Universe as a dumping ground for all kinds of ideas that are unthinkable in our universe or, in other words, in normal "serious" Star Trek installments.